 If you would like to learn more about the background of the artworks in the Vatican Museums, we recommend using an audio guide.
 Do you plan not to spend too much time in the museums?
 Then – in addition to the Sistine chapel tour – these are the rooms and artworks you should not miss on your visit to the Vatican museums:

 - Stanza della Segnatura: This room lies on the second floor and was originally pope Julius II's library.
 Later it was used as a church tribunal.
-This room is one of the main attractions of the Vatican as it displays the works of Raphael Santi.
+This room is one of the main attractions as it displays the works of Raphael Santi.

 - Stanze di Raffaello: These rooms on the first floor were decorated by Raphael Santi for Pope Julius II.
 The paintings represent theology, philosophy, poetry and law.
 For instance, the famous painting of ’The School of Athens’ from 1509 depicts philosophy with philosophers Plato and Aristotle being displayed centrally.

 - Laocoön group: A group of marble statues from 40 – 20 BCE of the Trojan priest Laocoön and his sons.
 According to tradition, the priest wanted to prevent the Trojan horse from being let inside the city.
 The statue shows Laocoön being strangled by Poseidon's snakes.

 - La Galleria della Carte geografiche: The first floor is also included in your Vatican Museum ticket and is home to the 16th-century gallery of maps with enormous topographical maps on the walls and the ceiling.
 The 40 beautiful wall panels were created by Ignazio Danti.

 - The Pinacotheca: The ground floor houses a large collection of tapestries and paintings of the Vatican with works by the great masters, including Caravaggio, Leonardo da Vinci, Titian and Raphael Santi.

 Video: Tour of Vatican City & Capella Sistina